anagha-google/composer2-basic-orchestration/README.md

 # Orchestration Basics for Cloud Composer 2

 The repository contains instructions, code, configuration & input files for basic hands on experience with Cloud Composer 2 and orchestrating DAGs impersonating a User Managed Service Account.
+The DAG is embarrassigly basic to maintain focus on orchestration and is based off of a sample in the public Google Cloud docs.<br>

 This is a community contribution.
 Please open an issue for any bugs you run into.

 ![Options](09-images/00-Options.png)